polinamgordienko-glitch/Beyond-Arrow-From-Impossibility-to-Possibilities-in-Multi-Criteria-Benchmarking/README.md

 ## Introduction

-This repository contains the code to reproduce our experiments on HELM MMLU (v1.0.0).
+This repository contains the code to reproduce all experiments in our paper titled "Beyond Arrow: From Impossibility to Possibilities in Multi-Criteria Benchmarking".

+## HELM MMLU
 The code reads HELM run folders, builds rankings for each MMLU subject, and then tests for:

 - **Single-peakedness**